bcampagnolaFTR/AZMC/README.txt

 										and in this case it is populated with the data: "20~21~22~23"

 	CrestronConfig.ps1 			-	the PowerShell script.
-This file will automatically take the data in the spreadsheet, and configure the Crestron hardware with the appropriate data.
+This file will automatically take the data in the spreadsheet, and configure the Crestron hardware appropriately.
 The script will also do firmware, logging, generate reports, and will enable you to update code all 230 rooms with a single button-press. $$$